Why Denial Is a Good Thing

 Ideally, denial fades away and you begin to feel and process your experience piece by piece, as you’re ready to.

-Nobody immediately processes their hardships.
+Nobody immediately processes experiences; it takes time to decide what meaning we want to bestow on our experiences.
 As Georgia O’Keeffe put it, “To see takes time.”

-And if you’re in the throes of denial right now, consider this: you may be more ready to see the truth than you think.
+If you’re in the throes of denial right now, consider this: you may be more ready to face the music than you think.

 Katherine Morgan Schafler is an NYC-based psychotherapist, author, and speaker.
 For more of her work: get her book, follow her on Instagram, subscribe to her newsletter, or visit her site.